Skip to main content

 See Agent Configuration for the full reference on stably.yaml agent settings.

-Running Autofix Manually
+Running Autofix from the CLI

 # Auto-detects the last test run